Xabifk/facts-and-statements/README.md

 	One statement per line.
 Empty lines are ok and encouraged.
 	* Where ```thing``` is the main subject of your statement and ```T/``` is the directory named after the first letter of the word.
-	* If such a file does not exist create it. (all lowercase .stm extention)
+	* If such a file does not exist create it. (all lowercase .stm extension)
 	* If such a directory does not exist create it. (single letter capital)

 * Make a pull-request and wait for me to accept it.